Harald-U/security-and-microservices/index.md

 layout: default
 ---

+# Overview

-_This workshop is an adaptation of the IBM Workshop [Get started with security for your Java Microservices application](https://ibm-developer.gitbook.io/get-started-with-security-for-your-java-microservi/)._
+_This workshop is an adaptation of the IBM Workshop [Get started with security for your Java Microservices application](https://ibm-developer.gitbook.io/get-started-with-security-for-your-java-microservi/){:target="_blank"}._

 _The IBM Workshop depends on preprovisioned Kubernetes clusters on the IBM Cloud based on IBM Cloud Kubernetes Service (IKS) which are not free to use, they incur costs._

-_Instead, this version of the workshop is based on [Minikube](https://minikube.sigs.k8s.io/docs/) running on your own workstation._
+_Instead, this version of the workshop is based on [Minikube](https://minikube.sigs.k8s.io/docs/){:target="_blank"} running on your own workstation._

 ---